ws1/wuzzle/README.md

 $ npm install # from root wuzzle/ directory
 ```

-When completed, you'll be able to run the various Grunt commands provided from the command line.
+When completed, you'll be able to run the various Grunt commands provided from
+the command line.

 ### Available commands

 #### Build — `grunt`

-Simply compiles LESS files.
+Compiles LESS files.

 #### Watch - `grunt watch`